-Students who have officially withdrawn from the School or specific courses may receive a tuition refund contingent upon receipt of the official withdrawal form.
-Refund amounts will be based upon the total charge incurred.
+Students, who have officially withdrawn from the School or specific courses, may be entitled to a tuition refund to be paid within 14 business days of receipt of the official withdrawal or drop form.
+Refunds will be based upon the total charge incurred rather than the amount paid by the student.